Skip to main content

 2 mentions Positive Neutral Negative

-• “There is a surprising amount of laughs to be had: silly references, non-sequiturs, and a couple of genuinely heartwarming moments, even with just a generic text box and no voice acting.”
+• “There is a surprising amount of laughs to be had: silly references, non-sequiturs, and a couple genuinely heartwarming parts (as much as you can get with a generic text box with no voice acting anyway).”

 • “This must register on an emotional level.”